LeonOrou/OPF-Graph-Neural-Solver/README.md

 Either take data from /data/ or run `augment_grids.py` and replace the case nr with the one desired.

 For running your own model, import the `GNS` class and initialize `model()` with the hyperparameters desired and `torch.load_state_dict(PATH_TO_MODEL)`.
 The best performing hyperparameters are: K=4, latent_dim=20, hidden_dim=10, multiple_phi=True, gamma=0.9.
-You may also adapt the learning rate, batch_size, nr_samples, epochs, optimizer, or the learning rate scheduler.
+You may also adapt the learning rate, batch_size, nr_samples, epochs, optimizer, or the learning rate scheduler inside `main.py`.

 For controlling the training, use your own "Weights and Biases" login key and change the config as wanted.